aslotter/rdm-databases/README.md

 WHERE sonde_events.id = 1;
 ```

-For example, find the minimum and maximum dissolved oxgyen values for each
+For example, find the minimum and maximum dissolved oxygen values for each
-sonde\_event as per above but this time include the site and the K2\_20 from
+sonde\_event as per above but this time include the site and the K2\_20 from the
-the sonde\_events table:
+sonde\_events table:

 ```sql
 SELECT